Part time receptionist position

 Parking and entry is at the rear of the building.

 Fees are charged for most services on a sliding scale basis.
-You assess the level of payment for you.
 Speak to your practitioner if you are having trouble paying.

 We welcome your feedback about our services and appreciate your ideas about where and how we can improve.
-You can also provide us with feedback on Facebook. http://www.facebook.com/bmwhrc.katoomba
+You can also provide us with feedback on our Facebook page.

 If you visit the Centre, we ask you to respect the rights and privacy of all women who visit or work at the Centre.